top of page

 in Wolfsburg, Germany

 A barge, moored at the pier in front of the Autostadt’s Group Forum, will ferry you across the canal to the factory.
-Then a panorama train will take you right into the heart of automobile production where you will be able to see how Volkswagen cars are made.
+Then, a panorama train will take you right into the heart of automobile production, where you will be able to see how Volkswagen cars are made.
 You will experience the production areas of the press shop, body shop, and final assembly.
-You will have the opportunity to witness firsthand the birth of a Volkswagen car.
-Glance behind the scenes and take a look over the employees' shoulders.
-This will be approximately a one-hour tour and will give you a direct insight into the different production steps.
+You will have the opportunity to witness the birth of a Volkswagen car firsthand.
+Take a glance behind the scenes and look over the employees' shoulders.
+This will be approximately a one-hour tour, providing you with a direct insight into the various production steps.

 The seven pavilions dedicated to car manufacturers are Audi, Lamborghini, Porsche, SEAT, Skoda, and a Premium Clubhouse, formerly known as the Bentley, and two pavilions for Volkswagen.
-There will be free time for you to walk through the different pavilions at your own pace.
+You will have free time to walk through the different pavilions at your own pace.

-The Auto Towers are two 60 meters (200 feet) tall glass silos which are used as storage for new Volkswagens.
+The Auto Towers are two 60-meter (200-foot) tall glass silos used for storing new Volkswagens.
 The two towers are connected to the Volkswagen factory by a 700-meter underground tunnel.
-When cars arrive at the towers they are carried up at a speed of 1.5 meters per second.
+When cars arrive at the towers, they are carried up at a speed of 1.5 meters per second.
 You will have the thrill to ride in a glass cabin to the top of the tower to the observation deck on the 20th floor for a panoramic view over the city of Wolfsburg and the Autostadt.

 Volkswagen: Service